jonnonz1/nz-statute-book/acts/public/1966/airport-authorities-act-1966.md

   (a) must set out the approved bylaw in a schedule of the order; and (b) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).
 (7) For the purposes of the Land Transport Act 1998, any bylaw made under subsection (1)﻿(e) or (g) is to be treated as being made by the authority under section 22AB of the Land Transport Act 1998.
+(7A) For the purpose of a bylaw to which subsection (7) applies, the definition of enforcement authority in section 2(1) of the Land Transport Act 1998 and sections 22AD(1A), 139(7), and 141(8) of that Act (as they were immediately before the date on which section 487 of the Civil Aviation Act 2023 came into force) continue to have effect despite their repeal by section 486 of the Civil Aviation Act 2023.
 (8) Every person who commits a breach of any bylaw in force under this section is liable on conviction to a fine not exceeding $500 and, where the breach is a continuing one, to a further fine not exceeding $50 for every day or part of a day during which the breach has continued.
 (9) Where a person commits a continuing breach of any bylaw, then, notwithstanding anything in any other Act, the District Court may, on application by the airport authority, grant an injunction restraining the further continuance of the breach by that person.
 (10) An injunction may be granted under subsection (9),—